-The pliable, shock-absorbent intervertebral discs become protruded when the inner jelly-like substance of the disc pushes against the disc’s outer wall, causing the wall to bulge outward.
 The disc can bulge straight back toward the spinal cord (central disc protrusion), or it can bulge toward the left or right of the spinal cord (lateral disc protrusion).
-Either way, the protrusion can press upon the spinal cord itself, or it can impinge on one of the many nerve roots branching off the spinal cord.
+In both cases, the protrusion can compress the spinal cord itself, or it can interfere with one of the many nerve roots branching off the spinal cord.

-The severity, duration, and location of the disc protrusion symptoms depend on the specific disc that has become weakened and the extent of the nerve compression.
+The severity, duration and location of the disc protrusion symptoms can depend on which disc becomes weakened and the extent of the nerve compression.
 Some common disc protrusion symptoms include: